The Overlap Gap Property limits limit swapping in the QAOA: Background

 \subsection{Spin glass}

 In this paper, we focus on the mean field spin glass model and the related dilute spin glass model.
 For the mean field model, the main goal, roughly speaking, is to find the ground state energy of a spin glass Hamiltonian.
-A widely studied model is the Sherrington--Kirkpatrick (SK) model \cite{SK_Model}
+A widely studied model is the Sherrington--Kirkpatrick (SK) model \cite{SK_Model}.
+More generally, an Ising mean field $q$-spin model is given by the following